David Hewlett

-David Ian Hewlett (born 18 April 1968) is a British-born Canadian actor, writer and director, known for his role as Dr. Rodney McKay in the Stargate science-fiction franchise.
+David Ian Hewlett (born 18 April 1968) is a British–Canadian actor, writer and director, known for his role as Dr. Rodney McKay in the Stargate science-fiction franchise.
 He first gained fame for his roles as Grant Jansky in the Canadian TV series Traders (1996–2000) and as David Worth in the Canadian psychological horror film Cube (1997).
 He appeared in the horror film Pin (1988) and the science-fiction films Scanners II: The New Order (1991) and Rise of the Planet of the Apes (2011).

 Early life

 Hewlett was born in Redhill, England, and moved with his family to Canada at the age of four.
 He received his first computer in his mid-teens and became a self-described "computer nerd".
 While attending high school in Toronto, he launched his acting career, starring in student films by Vincenzo Natali.
 He dropped out of high school in his senior year to pursue careers in acting and computing, at the beginning of his acting career in 1984 at the age of sixteen.

-Before his acting career took off, Hewlett ran Darkyl Media, a web site design firm, and also founded Fusefilm.com, a now defunct internet community for filmmakers.
+Before his acting career took off, Hewlett ran Darkyl Media, a website design firm, and also founded Fusefilm.com, a now-defunct internet community for filmmakers.

 Career

 Hewlett has appeared in many low-budget horror films, such as The Darkside and the minor cult favourites Scanners II: The New Order and Pin.
 He also guest starred in several television series.
 In 1996, he landed one of his better-known roles, as Grant Jansky on Traders.
-In 1997, Hewlett worked with Natali again, starring in his critically acclaimed thriller Cube as Worth the architect.
-The low budget Canadian film was commercially successful.
+In 1997, Hewlett worked with Natali again, starring in the critically acclaimed thriller Cube as Worth.